haligonda/haligonda.github.io/_posts/2021-11-28-Open-Research-Questions.md

   - One important nuance here that is different from the next case study is that it is suspected the left temporal lobe atrophied due to a micro-stroke very early in development.
 This gave the brain more time to adapt?
 But there are still fewer neurons for processing.

-* Removing an entire hemisphere from epileptic patients doesn't diminish their cognitive abilities?
-On [Twitter](https://twitter.com/roboso/status/1465061418735222784?s=20) it has been mentioned that the hemispheres removed were already damaged by the seizures.
-Moreover, these patients are not neuro-typical in having severe enough seizures to justify such an invasive surgery at such a young age.
-Paper [here](https://academic.oup.com/brain/article/126/3/556/321214).

-* Missing 95% of brain volume in hydrocephalus patients was claimed to not have any effect on cognitive function with an examlpe of a 126 IQ patient.
-This result was disproven by Gwern [here](https://www.gwern.net/Hydrocephalus).

 ---
 <br>
 <div style="margin-left:20px">